-If you're looking for Appium Interview Questions, you are at right place.
+If you're looking for Appium Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Appium has a market share of about 8%.
-So, You still have opportunity to move ahead in your career in Appium.
-Mindmajix offers advanced Appium Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Appium Engineering.
+Mindmajix offers Advanced Appium Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Appium Engineer.

 Q. What are the Advantages of using Appium?

 Q. Do I need Appium?

 The answer to such a question is always: “It depends on what you need!”.
 So the actual question becomes: “Which conditions make Appium suitable for me?”.
 The most important assumption is that you are developing apps (pretty obvious I know).
 If you are developing an app for a specific platform (and have no intention of supporting others in future), Appium is not really required and this is basically the answer you are looking for.
 Appium becomes meaningful only when you have apps targeting more than one platform (Windows, Android or iOS to cite some).
 Appium becomes essential if you have a webview-based app (necessarily) targeting many platforms out there.